microsoft/IgniteTheTour/MIG - Migrating Applications to the Cloud/MIG40/README.md

     brew install jq
     ```
 * A local Docker daemon and properly configured `docker` CLI.
 See [here](https://docs.docker.com/docker-for-mac/) for installation instructions
+* A [Sendgrid Account](https://sendgrid.com/) with an API key and a Sendgrid template
+  * Create a [new API key](https://app.sendgrid.com/settings/api_keys) with "Full Access" and set it in an environment variable called `SENDGRID_API_KEY`
+  * Create a new [transactional template](https://sendgrid.com/dynamic_templates) in "code" mode:
+    * Name it whatever you like
+    * Copy the contents of [./src/reports/SENDGRID_TEMPLATE.html](./src/reports/SENDGRID_TEMPLATE.html) into the template code
+    * Set the template ID into an environment variable called `SENDGRID_TEMPLATE_ID`
+  * [direnv](https://direnv.net/) is really useful to store these environment values, they won't be automatically set in the `Makefile`

 #### Environment Variables